edlau2/Tampermonkey/README.md

 - [Torn Jail Scores.png](https://github.com/edlau2/Tampermonkey/blob/master/Torn%20Jail%20Scores.png)

 This script adds the "score" of a user in jail, which is used to determine the difficulty (or your chance of success) of busting that user out of jail.
 The score is displayed as a number in parenthesis beneath the user's level.
-Some information, mostly speculative, can be found in this guide: https://www.tornstats.com/guides.php?id=22
+The score corresponds directly to the DocTorn 'Quick Bust/Quick Bail/Min Score/Max Score' bar scores.
+Some information, mostly speculative, can be found in this guide: https://www.tornstats.com/guides.php?id=22 Will also give you an idea of what to use as scores on the DocTorn bar if you'd like to use those filters.

 **Torn War Wall List Extender**